bcgov/diputils/README.md

 * demonstrations within the Digital Platforms and Data (DPD) Division

 Properties of data
-- Arbitrarily large
 - Zipped
-- Fixed width format, with data dictionary / header
+- Quite large, potentially up to tens of GB per file
 - Produced from DIP metadata available on BC Data Catalogue
+- Fixed width format, with data dictionary or header that includes field names and field widths

 ## Project Status